tigera-solutions/cc-eks-egress-gw/modules/module-6-egw-support.md

 # Enable egress gateway support

-   > **Note**: The steps explained here are oriented to this practical exercise of creating and using a calico cloud egress gateway in your EKS cluster.
+   > **Note**: The steps explained here are oriented to this practical exercise of creating and using a Calico Cloud egress gateway with an AWS EKS cluster.
 If you are interested in learning more about the theory behind the following steps, please refer to the [Calico Cloud documentation](https://docs.calicocloud.io/networking/egress/egress-gateway-aws).

 1. Create the `IPReservation` for the AWS reserved IPs.
 This will avoid the Calico IPAM to allocate those IPs reserved by AWS to workloads.